dy/gl-waveform/readme.md

 ### `waveform.pick(event|x)`

 Get information about samples at `x` coordinate relative to the canvas.
-Returns an object with `{ values, average, sdev, offset, x, y }` properties.
+Returns an object with props:

 Property | Meaning
 ---|---